d-kang/battleship-react/README.md

 npm run build
 npm start
 ```
-You can now visit http://localhost:9090
+The app will be listening on http://localhost:9090